SrijanBadhya/Debsoc/Running the PES Debsoc.md

 2. Adjing tournaments can disappoint freshers due to a multitude of reasons like
 - They spent most of their time in the debsoc speaking, and aren't trained to do this.
 - They're likely to spend the whole tournament as a trainee, and hence speakers scroll their phones during their OA and don't take them seriously, people go to ask the chair feedback instead of them, and they feel they have no impact on the tournament because their vote doesn't matter.
 They don't get any numerical result from the tournament either.
+- Same things for BP except that they do a lot of boring work to track 4 teams, and only have 60 seconds to make a case, so they don't get the thrill of standing and giving a speech either.
 - There's so much fun in debate with a teammate, and as an adj you feel lonely.
 At every room, there won't be any PES friends.
  -
 4. At that CUPD, there were 4 teams with seniors, 1 team from us freshers, 1 senior adj, and 4 junior adjes, which shows that my seniors essentially 'used' us freshers to carry the burden of adjing so that they could enjoy the speaking slots that we opened up for them.